-It’s been a little over a year since the launch of the National Eucharistic Revival, the United States Conference of Catholic Bishops’ response to what they saw as pain, isolation and sorrow resulting from the most foundational needs—“The Church needs healing.
+It’s been a little over two years since the launch of the National Eucharistic Revival, the United States Conference of Catholic Bishops’ response to what they saw as pain, isolation and sorrow resulting from the most foundational needs—“The Church needs healing.
 And the world needs Jesus.”

 This effort was launched as the world was still reeling from the devastating impact of Covid-19, partisan factions that grew increasingly divergent, and overwhelming rates of depression, anxiety and addiction.
 Since then, this grassroots revival of the “devotion and belief in the real presence of Jesus in the Eucharist” has included widespread Eucharistic processions and adoration, prayer, fasting and more.
 Inspired by the need for healing, the Church is drawing people back to the source and summit of our faith—the Eucharist.
 Through this revival, the Church hopes to restore and renew the knowledge, worship and love of Jesus Christ.